ptr727/PlexCleaner/README.md

       }
     ],
     // Re-encode matching audio codecs
-    // If the video format is not H264/5, video will automatically be converted to H264/5 to avoid audio sync issues
     // Use FfProbe attribute naming, and the `printmediainfo` command to get media info "ReEncodeAudioFormats": [
       "flac",